abhiwand/atk/python/intelanalytics/doc/source/dataSciMLAlgorithms.rst

 After the algorithm has finished, you can use the report object to look at how the execution has performed.

-In Figure 2, below, in line 64, we can view the start time so we can keep track of how long this takes.
+In Figure 2, in line 64, we can view the start time so we can keep track of how long this takes.

 In line 65, we can see the assigned graph name in report1, which is the underlying name of the Titan graph, that the algorithm has been run.